Precision bounds for bosonic quantum batteries: II. Bosonic batteries

-\textit{Bosonic batteries.--} A quantum battery is defined as a system whose internal Hamiltonian $H_0$ has non-degenerate energy levels\footnote{In fact, a more relaxed condition of a partially degenerated spectrum, i.e. such that the eigenvalues satisfy the relation $\epsilon_k \leq \epsilon_{k+1}$ as long as the bandwidth $\epsilon_{\text{max}} - \epsilon_\text{min}$ is non-zero, is sufficient for the definition of a quantum battery \cite{campaioli2024colloquium}.}, such that energy can be temporarily stored by performing unitary operations $U$ on an initial thermal state $\rho_0$ to prepare the system in some excited state $\rho = U \rho_0 U^\dagger $.
-The energy stored in the battery during this process will afterwards act as the external source for some other device, referred to in this work as \textit{energy harvester}, capable of transforming the battery's potential into useful work (e.g. to power some nanotechnological task \cite{jaliel2019experimental,culhane2022extractable,meng2024quantum}).
-In the following, we will assume the battery to be a free propagating electromagnetic field (i.e., a light pulse), however, the same analysis works for any oscillatory system, such as harmonic excitations in crystals. \\ As for the energy harvester, examples of these kinds of devices include photo-diodes, piezoelectric crystals, or quantum dots \cite{phillips2021energy}.
-To maintain the discussion on a general level, we will omit the technicalities of a specific system and assume that this device is anything that generates an electrical current proportional to the number of excitations of the external field $ N = \sum_i a_i ^{\dagger} a_i $, where we are using the notation of bosonic ladder operators, and we are discretizing the field frequencies to simplify the analysis.
-The mean electrical current at the output will be given by the product of the mean number of photons $\langle N\rangle $, the repetition rate of the laser source $f$, and a constant that characterizes the efficiency of the process $\mu$.
-The scheme is synthesized in figure \ref{fig:batteryScheme}.
-The study of a more realistic model, where the current depends on the continuous envelope of the frequency, will be the subject of future studies. \\ In the following, we can thus focus on optimizing the charging protocol of the battery to arrive at a state with minimal fluctuations of the photon number $\Delta^2 N=\langle N^2\rangle-\langle N\rangle^2$.
-Initially at $t<0$, the optical field constituting the battery will be in a thermal passive state at temperature $T$ for the free harmonic oscillator Hamiltonian $H_0= \sum_i \omega_i( n_i +\frac{1}{2})$, characterized by a density matrix $\rho_0=\frac{e^{-H_0/k_B T}}{\Tr[e^{-H_0/k_B T}]}$, producing a background thermal current on the harvester proportional to
+A quantum battery is defined as a system whose internal Hamiltonian $H_0$ has non-degenerate energy levels\footnote{In fact, a more relaxed condition of a partially degenerated spectrum, i.e. such that the eigenvalues satisfy the relation $\epsilon_k \leq \epsilon_{k+1}$ as long as the bandwidth $\epsilon_{\text{max}} - \epsilon_\text{min}$ is non-zero, is sufficient for the definition of a quantum battery \cite{campaioli2024colloquium}.}, such that energy can be temporarily stored by performing unitary operations $U$ on an initial thermal state $\rho_0$ to prepare the system in some excited state $\rho = U \rho_0 U^\dagger $.
+The energy stored in the battery during this process will afterwards act as the external source for some other device (see Fig.\ref{fig:batteryScheme}), referred to in this work as \textit{energy harvester}, capable of transforming the battery's potential into useful work (e.g. to power some nanotechnological task \cite{jaliel2019experimental,culhane2022extractable,meng2024quantum}).
+In the following, we will assume the battery to be a free propagating electromagnetic field (i.e., a light pulse), however, the same analysis works for any oscillatory system, such as harmonic excitations in crystals. \\

-For $t>0$ the quantum state of light evolves according to the Hamiltonian $H= H_0+V(t)$, where the time-dependent potential $V(t)$ is used to change the number of photons to charge the battery.
-For simplicity, we will assume a constant potential that is instantaneously turned on at the beginning of the protocol and turned off at the end $ V(0)=V(\tau)=0$.
-The difference between the initial and final current produced by the harvester will thus be proportional to